-3.4 DRAFT 3.4.1 A sustainable neighbourhood In July 2019, Camden held the UK's first Citizens' Assembly on the climate crisis.
-The citizens' assembly agreed 17 actions that should be taken by residents, community groups, businesses and the council in Camden.
-Included in these actions were to make all new homes carbon zero, promote and trial car free zones and days, and for the Council to establish a Climate Emergency scrutiny panel made up of experts and residents.
+A sustainable neighbourhood

+In May 2019 the UK parliament became the world's first national parliament to declare a climate emergency.
+By July 2019, Camden held the UK's first Citizens' Assembly on the climate crisis.
+The citizens' assembly agreed 17 actions that should be taken by residents, community groups, businesses and the Council in Camden.
+These include: making all new homes zero carbon; promoting and trialling car free zones and days, and for the Council to establish a Climate Emergency scrutiny panel made up of experts and residents.

 On top of this, the air quality in certain parts of Kentish Town is poor and it was identified as a key issue during the consultation with the public.
-The development at Kentish Town therefore offers a fantastic opportunity to address this key issue and the actions identified at the Citizens Assembly.
-Comprehensive redevelopment within the framework area provides an opportunity to develop a Zero Emission Neighbourhood.
+The development at Kentish Town therefore offers a fantastic opportunity to address this key issue and the actions identified at the Citizens Assembly and in the context of the national climate crisis developing a Zero Emission Neighbourhood.
 This zone will prohibit the use of combustion-based fuels (natural gas, petrol, diesel) for heating and transport and require all buildings to comply with zero carbon standards.
-This has the potential to deliver an exemplary development in terms of improving local air quality, as well as minimising

-CO2 emissions in the borough.
+This has the potential to deliver an exemplary development in terms of improving local air quality, as well as minimising CO2 emissions in the borough.

 Developing a Zero Emission Neighbourhood will address many of the recommendations put forward by Camden's Citizens' Assembly on how to tackle the Climate Crisis.

-This is an ambitious proposal, but one that could be delivered over time through a phased approach and set the standards for future development throughout the borough.
+Supported by newly adopted policy within the London Plan (policy SI2), this is an ambitious proposal, but one that could be delivered over time through a phased approach which would set the standards for future development throughout the borough.
 To deliver this ambition, the Council will work with the GLA and development partners to explore the measures illustrated below.
-CO